A Survey on Time-Series Pre-Trained Models: Experimental Results and Analysis

 \section{Experimental Results and Analysis~}

 In this section, following~\cite{yue2022ts2vec,yang2022unsupervised}, we evaluate TS-PTMs on three TSM tasks, including classification, forecasting, and anomaly detection.
 Like~\cite{yue2022ts2vec}, we select a range of time-series benchmark datasets employed in the corresponding TSM tasks for evaluation.
 We first analyze the performance of TS-PTMs on the classification task using UCR~\cite{dau2019ucr} and UEA~\cite{bagnall2018uea} archives time series datasets.
-Also, following~\cite{zhang2022self}, we select four time series scenarios datasets for transfer learning PTMs analysis.
-Second, the performance of TS-PTMs and related baselines on the forecasting task are compared using the ETT~\cite{zhou2021informer} and Electricity~\cite{Dua:2019} datasets.
-Finally, we analyze the performance of TS-PTMs and related baselines on the anomaly detection task by using the Yahoo~\cite{YahooTime} and KPI~\cite{ren2019time} datasets.
-For information about datasets, baselines, and implementation details, please refer to Appendix~\ref{appendix_A}.
+Also, following~\cite{zhang2022self}, we select four time series scenarios datasets for transfer learning analysis.
+Second, the performance of TS-PTMs and related baselines on the forecasting task are compared using {}{nine benchmark datasets~\cite{zhou2021informer,wutimesnet}.} Finally, we analyze the performance of TS-PTMs on the anomaly detection by using the univariate Yahoo~\cite{YahooTime}, KPI~\cite{ren2019time}, {}{UCR anomaly detection archive~\cite{wu2021current}, and seven multivariate datasets~\cite{yang2023dcdetector}.} For information about datasets, baselines, and implementation details, please refer to Appendix~\ref{appendix_B}.